aoterodelaroza/acpdb/README.md

 This insert command has two purposes:

-- If VALUE is given the value for this term is inserted in the database as `value.r`.
-The units should be consistent with the property type of the indicated property.
+- If VALUE is given the value for this term is inserted in the database as `value1.r`,...
+The number of values given and their units must be consistent with the property type.
 Optionally, the maximum coefficient for this term can also be given (`maxcoef.r`) if available.